gitgitgitgit-hub-when-the-whistle-go/alx-higher_level_programming/0x09-python-everything_is_object/README.md

 l1 = []; l2 = []; l1 is l2  # True
-list += list + otherlist  # here the list do not change address list = list + otherlist  # here the list changes it address
+list += list + otherlist  # here the list do not change address list = list + otherlist  # here the list changes it address To create a locked where the only attributes and method we use __slots__ = tuple of strings of what is authorized

 hypothesis: